khusika/FeelIt/exampleSite/content/posts/theme-documentation-basics/index.fr.md

 To override these values, create a new file in your local i18n folder `i18n/<languageCode>.toml` and inspire yourself from `themes/FeelIt/i18n/en.toml`.

-By the way, as these translations could be used by other people, please take the time to propose a translation by [:(fas fa-code-branch fa-fw): making a PR](https://github.com/khusika/FeelIt/pulls) to the theme!
+By the way, as these translations could be used by other people, please take the time to propose a translation by [:(fa-solid fa-code-branch fa-fw): making a PR](https://github.com/khusika/FeelIt/pulls) to the theme!

 ## 5 Search